davidrip83/dataproducts_finalproject/README.md

-# dataproducts_finalproject
+# Final project for Data Products class

-Repository for my Data products class final product
+This repository if for my Data products class final project.
+It contains two products:

+- Documentation and link to a Shiny application
+- Link to a Slidify pitch for the Shiny application